OutlawPlz/droppy/README.md

 ### Droppy.prototype.getInstance( element )

-It's a **static method**.
-It returns the Droppy instance used by a given element.
+It returns the Droppy instance used by the given element.

 ```js